bahamas10/node-dtrace-examples/README.md

 Node.js DTrace Examples
 =======================

-A set of examples scripts showing how to use the dtrace-provider module in Node.
+A set of examples scripts showing how to use the [dtrace-provider][dtrace-provider] module in Node.

 Usage
 -----